Snowboarding baby steals hearts and headlines in China | Malay Mail

 “A lot of people are leaving messages like ‘She’s so talented and maybe can compete in the Winter Olympics in the future’,” Fan says, admitting it made her “really think about it”.

 “It would be great for her to bring glory to our country — but she is still too young,” she chuckles.
-“We’ll respect her own choices in the future.” — AFP
+“We’ll respect her own choices in the future.” — ETX Studio